Generac vs Westinghouse

 Is Generac or Westinghouse more reliable?

-Both brands earn Tier A reliability ratings, but Westinghouse scores 95 out of 100 within that tier compared to Generac's 85 out of 100.
-This gives Westinghouse a measurable edge in long-term dependability based on the available data.
+Both brands earn Tier A reliability ratings, which places them in the top reliability grouping.
+However, Westinghouse scores 95 out of 100 within that tier, while Generac scores 85 out of 100, giving Westinghouse a measurable edge in this category.

 Which brand offers better value for the money?